kumar303/recipes/chicago-fire-chili.markdown

   so it doesn't stick to the bottom.
 Use the broth to keep the liquid up if needed.
 - While it's simmering, completely drain the beans in a strainer and rinse.
-- Add the beans and cook for about 5 minutes
+- When you think your base is ready, add the beans and cook for about 5 minutes
 - This would be a good time to taste it and make adjustments
 - Add the ground beef, stirring continuously, and keep cooking until done.
 - Keep boiling and stirring until it's as thick as you want it.
 If it gets too